anandankit95/Android-Language-App/README.md

-Miwok App
+Android-Language-App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Miwok language(used by the Native Americans in Northern Carolina in US).
+This App Provides following Features:

+I. Offers translations between English and Miwok in the following categories:
+  1.Numbers
+  2.Colors
+  3.Phrases
+  4.Family Members
+II.Provides touch Feedback to the user in the form of Audio corresponding to the word interacted with.

-Used in a Udacity course in the Beginning Android Nanodegree.
+This App was Developed as a Part of Udacity course :- Beginning Android Nanodegre

 Pre-requisites
 --------------